nnhien/nnhien/README.md

 ### Hi there 👋

+My name is Nick, and I'm a senior graduating from UCLA with degrees in computer engineering and philosophy!
+I swear I have more code than my profile would suggest––I can't make all the code public to comply with academic honesty policies.
+Let me know if you're interested in seeing more, and I'll add you to the repos!

 <!--
 **nnhien/nnhien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.